 Finally it’s done!
 Like the Tao Te Ching’s “A tree barely embraceable grows from a fine tip” [#64], this project began nearly 60 years ago.
-Now, perhaps it may serve as a “fine tip” to help you approach what chapter 16 describes as “Nearly rising beyond oneself”.
+Now, perhaps it may serve as a “fine tip” to help you approach what chapter 16 and 52 describe as “Nearly rising beyond oneself”.

 Who are you?
 Before answering, consider the influences you’ve been inundated with all your life: politics and religion, facts and traditions — all the ins and outs of civilization.
 Deeper down come the personal needs and fears, desires and worries, friends and enemies, loves and hates… everything that is possible to name and remember!
 All these elements make up who you think you are.

 Now, what would it feel like to return to who you were before taking on all this cultural ‘baggage’?
 As much as you’d like, you can’t just discard the cultural story bred into you from birth.
 Returning to an impartial original self needs to be undertaken over time in order to replace the cultural ‘offspring’ with the ‘origin’.
 As the Tao Te Ching (#52) hints, “Already knowing its offspring, return to observe the origin.
 Nearly rising beyond oneself.”